eZanmoto/dock/README.md

       ./relative/path: /inner/path
 ```

+* `default_shell_env`: This is the environment that `dock shell` will spawn a
+  shell in if no environment is provided.
 * `workdir`: This defines the directory that the command is run in inside the
   container.
 * `args`: These `args` are passed to the underlying `docker run` command in the